jitsi/jiwer/README.md

 ## Installation

-You should be able to install this package using [poetry](https://python-poetry.org/docs/):
+You should be able to install this package using [uv](https://docs.astral.sh/uv/):

 ```
-$ poetry add jiwer
+$ uv add jiwer
 ```

 Or, if you prefer old-fashioned pip and you're using Python >= `3.7`: